Concierge Assessments

 We look carefully at what parents send us and formulate an assessment plan, suggesting what we consider to be the best ways to answer the questions.
 We can discuss this via video conferencing, or we can invite parents (and sometimes the child) to an initial consultation to discuss what might be done.

-Cognitive Assessments:
+Cognitive Assessments

 Depending on the questions to be answered, the psychologist might use either the Wechsler Intelligence Scale for Children, 5th Edition, the Singapore Ability Scales, or some combination.
 There may also be some value in using some aspects of dynamic assessment, including informal tasks and games, and tests and questionnaires of “executive functioning” (including attention control, short-term memory, motivation).
 The aim is to develop a picture of the child’s strengths and difficulties in handling a variety of learning tasks.
 The child’s own feelings and attitudes to learning, especially as they pass the age of 10, is at the centre of this investigation.
 We want to identify what the child finds hard and so look for ways of helping, as well as what the child finds easy, and so what resources they bring to their learning.

-Academic assessments:
+Academic assessments

 The educational psychologist may administer tests of educational attainments, such as from the Wechsler Individual Achievement Test, 4th Edition.
 If there is a particular focus on one academic area, then more detailed assessments might be used, to try to make clearer what the child’s strengths and difficulties in this particular area are.
 The areas we most often look at in-depth are reading, writing and spelling, oral language and maths.